roslamir/ep3gen/README.md

 1. `images`: It should contain the comma-separated list of image files for all images used in the book other than the cover image, such as, `image1.png,image2.png`.
 Make sure there are no spaces in the list.

-1. `titlepage`: This is optional but if given must contain one of the following: 1) `default`: EP3Gen will generate a default title page for the book; 2) `image-file`: EP3Gen will use the image file specified as the title page, and it must be one of the files listed above; 3) `custom`: You will need to specify a `<!--titlepage-->` directive with one or more custom HTML lines to use as the title page.
+1. `titlepage`: This is optional but if given must contain one of the following: 1) `default`: EP3Gen will generate a default title page for the book; 2) `anyname.png` or `anyname.jpeg`: EP3Gen will use the image file specified as the title page, and it must be one of the files listed above; 3) `custom`: You will need to specify a `<!--titlepage-->` directive with one or more custom HTML lines to use as the title page.
 If no `titlepage` attribute is given, it is the same as specifying `default`.

 1. `description`: It should be used to describe the book for marketing purposes which the user can read before opening the book for reading.